Use image views

 1. Click Rotate View in the Focus Panel.

-2. Click and drag the outer ring to rotate your image.
+2. Click and drag the outer ring to rotate the image.

-The title of the tool changes to Custom.
+The name of the tool changes to Custom.

 3. Click Custom to reset the tool to Top Up.